-- 1. Each teacher of a kindergarten class must have the same qualifications as a director for a large center (see Section 7.702.42), be state certified or licensed as an elementary teacher by the Colorado Department of Education, or have a four (4) year degree from a regionally accredited college or university in elementary or early childhood education. - 2.
-A current early childhood professional Credential Level III Version 2.0 as determined by the Colorado Department of Education.
+- 1. Each teacher of a kindergarten class must have the same qualifications as a Director for a large center (see Section 7.702.43); or must possess a current professional teaching license issued by the Colorado Department of Education in Elementary Education; or, - 2.
+A current Early Childhood Professional Credential Level III or higher in Version 3.0 as determined by the Department.

-C. Assistant Early Childhood Teacher
+E. Assistant Early Childhood Teacher

-An assistant early childhood teacher, assigned responsibility for a single group of children during times specified in 7.702.55, must meet one of the following qualifications:
+An Assistant Early Childhood Teacher, assigned responsibility for a single group of children during times specified in Section 7.702.46, must meet one (1) of the following qualifications:

-- 1. Completion of one of the early childhood education courses in Section 7.702.42, A, with a course grade of "C" or better and twelve (12) months (1820 hours) verified experience in the care and supervision of four (4) or more children less than six (6) years of age, who are not related to the individual.
-Satisfactory experience includes being a licensee of a family child care home; a teacher's aide in a center, preschool or elementary school.
-Assistant early childhood teachers must be enrolled in and attending the second (2nd) early childhood education class which will be used as the basis for their qualification for the position of early childhood teacher; - 2.
-Persons having completed two (2) of the early childhood education classes referenced in Section 7.702.42, A, with a course grade of "C" or better and no experience; or, - 3.
-A current early childhood professional Credential Level I Version 1.0 or 2.0 as determined by the Colorado Department of Education.
+- Completion of one (1) of the Early Childhood Education courses in Section 7.702.43 B, 3, with a course grade of "C" or better; and a minimum of nine (9) months (1,365 hours) of verified experience in the care and supervision of four (4) or more children less than eight (8) years of age who are not related to the individual.
+Assistant Early Childhood Teachers must be enrolled in and attending the second (2nd) Early Childhood Education course, which will be used as the basis for their qualification for the position of Early Childhood Teacher; or, - 2.
+Completion of two (2) of the Early Childhood Education courses referenced in Section 7.702.43, B, 3, with a course grade of "C" or better and no experience; or, - 3.
+A current Early Childhood Professional Credential Level I or higher in Version 3.0 as determined by the Department.